The Lively Blog

 But since you can pay for dental and vision expenses with both your HSA and Limited Purpose FSA, it’s important to note, you can’t double-dip by submitting the same expense for reimbursement from both accounts.
 You have to pick one.

-The 2023 contribution limit for Limited Purpose FSAs is also $3,050 and $3,200 in 2024.
-If you and your spouse are both offered an FSA through your employer, you can each contribute $3,200 in 2024 to your respective accounts.
+The 2025 contribution limit for Limited Purpose FSAs is also $3,300.
+If you and your spouse are both offered an FSA through your employer, you can each contribute $3,300 in 2025 to your respective accounts.
 But again, no double dipping.
 You can only reimburse an expense from one of your accounts, not both.

 Note: this is the contribution limit imposed by the IRS.
 Employers can choose to limit employees’ contributions even further.